Working for one of the Big Four firms is a dream of almost all finance professionals.

 I am also going to tell you what jobs are usually offered, including internships and the compensation offered.

-Why You Need to Know about the Big Four?
+Why Do You need to Know about the Big Four Accounting and Consulting Firms?

 The first and foremost reason to know about these firms is simple – they are the best place to work in.